Generic Name: vismodegib (VIS moe DEG ib)

-For Women: Use effective birth control while taking vismodegib and for 7 months after your last dose.
+For Women: Use effective birth control to prevent pregnancy while you are using this medicine and for at least 7 months after your last dose.
 Call your doctor at once if you quit using birth control, if your period is late, or if you think you might be pregnant.

 For Men: Always use a latex condom and spermicide when having sex, even if you have had a vasectomy.
 Continue using condoms and spermicide for at least 3 months after you stop taking vismodegib.

-You should not use vismodegib if you are allergic to it.
+You should not use vismodegib if you are allergic to it, or: